aquacluck/totk-lotuskit/README.md

 ## Getting started
 - Download the [latest build](https://github.com/aquacluck/totk-lotuskit/releases) for your game version.
 This is replaced with every commit, so you might want to hang on to the zip in case I break it in the future!
-- Extract the zip and edit the configs in the `romfs` folder.
-Install the mod by copying the `romfs` and `exefs` folders into your switch sd's `/atmosphere/contents/0100f2c0115b6000/` folder.
+- Extract the zip and install the mod by copying the `romfs` and `exefs` folders into your switch sd's `/atmosphere/contents/0100f2c0115b6000/` folder.
+- Copy `romfs/totk_lotuskit/config.example.json` to `romfs/totk_lotuskit/config.json` and make any edits.
+Without this file the game will boot normally with all mod features disabled.
 - Run the game.
-- Depending on your settings in `romfs/totk_lotuskit/config.json`, the game may hang at bootup and wait for your frontend, or remain offline (still logging to the debug console in emulators), or ~~TODO you may connect later~~
+Depending on your config, it may hang at bootup and wait for your frontend, or remain offline (still logging to the debug console in emulators), or ~~TODO you may connect later~~
 - Run `frontend/run.py` (you'll need a python installation) and open the web frontend at [http://127.0.0.1:7073](http://127.0.0.1:7073)
 - Connect to an emulator with localhost (default), or enter your switch console ip+port in the bottom right to connect to the mod.
 Emulators are easier to get started with.
 - Fool around with things.
 You'll crash the game a lot and you'll be looking through some sort of code constantly, understand this going in and don't be frustrated :)